howardginsburg/EncryptionFunction/README.md

 1. Clone or Fork the repository.
 1. This project contains a DevContainer configuration.
 You can open it in GitHub Codespaces or install Docker and Visual Studio Code.
-1. Rename the `local.settings.json.example` file to `local.settings.json` and update the values with your Azure Key Vault and Key name.
+1. Rename the `local.settings.json.example` file to `local.settings.json` and update the values with your Azure Key Vault and key names.